contao/docs/docs/manual/guides/form-save.en.md

 Furthermore, you must explicitly activate this in each form field that is to be saved.
 To do this, you can set the the selection »Save in leads« to »yes« in the respective form fields.

-### Interim conclusion

-If you now use the fromular, the data will be saved and can be viewed in the navigation area of the Contao backend in the »Leads« section.
+The extension does not provide its own frontend modules for display.
 To display the data in the frontend, you can use the extension [Listings](https://extensions.contao.org/?q=Auflistung&pages=1&p=contao%2Flisting-bundle).
-You can create a new module of the type ``Listing`` with the following specifications:
+You can then create a new module of the type ``Listing`` with the following specifications:

 | Field                      | Value                                            |